Our governing body is chaired by Dr James Cavanagh.

 All governing body members and senior managers are required to declare any relevant and material interests, which are detailed in the register of interests.
 The CCG's constitution sets out the rules governing declarations of interest and the management of conflicts of interest.

-He initially worked in emergency medicine and trauma at Guy's Hospital and abroad in India and South Africa before he trained as GP at the Riverside Scheme 1999-2002.
+He initially worked in emergency medicine and trauma at Guy's Hospital and abroad in India and South Africa before he trained as a GP at the Riverside Scheme from 1999-2002.

-Dr Cavanagh’s career has included being the medical director at Soho Centre for Health walk-in centre 2002 – 2008 as well as associate GP at the Chelsea Practice over the same period
+Dr Cavanagh’s career has included being the Medical Director at Soho Centre for Health Walk-in Centre (2002–2008) as well as associate GP at the Chelsea Practice over the same period.
+James has been a partner at Brook Green Medical Centre from June 2008 onwards.

 Vanessa is a Practice Nurse at the Bush Doctors in Shepherds Bush.
 Vanessa leads on organisational development for the CCG, from procurement to delivery.
 She regularly attends the quarterly Public Health meetings and acts as a liaison point between Public Health and the CCG.
 She also sits on the Governance and Quality and Patient Safety and Risk Committees.
 Vanessa previously sat on the Local Medical Committee as a nurse observer until her election to the CCG.×